NoteDance/Note/README.md

 **documentation:** https://github.com/NoteDancing/Note-documentation/tree/layer

-**You can get neural network example from the link below, and then you can import neural network and train with kernel, example code are below.**
+**You can get a neural network example from the link below, and then you can import neural network and train with kernel, example code are below.**

 https://github.com/NoteDancing/Note-documentation/blob/Note-7.0/Note%207.0%20documentation/DL/neural%20network/tensorflow/layer/nn.py

+**Here is an example of using a layer module.**
 ```python
 import Note.DL.kernel as k   #import kernel module
 import tensorflow as tf      #import tensorflow library